PEAVINE ROAD TO DEVIL’S

 Northern Terminus: Daddy’s Creek Trailhead on Firetower Road at Devil’s Breakfast Table (El.
 1,266′ N36°03.523 W84°47.548) (Trailhead is on border with Central and Eastern Time Zones)

-As of Summer 2019, the trail is marked with signage and white tree blazes for about four miles south from Devil’s Breakfast Table.
+As of Summer 2019, the trail is marked with signage and white tree blazes for about 2.5 miles south from Devil’s Breakfast Table and 2.2 miles north from Peavine Road.
 When finished the section will be roughly six miles from Peavine Road north to Devil’s Breakfast Table crossing Keyes-Harrison Wildlife Management Area.

 The Northern terminus of this Section connects to the Southern terminus of the Obed River Wild and Scenic River Segment on Firetower Road at Devil’s Breakfast Table (N36°03.523 W84°47.548).